ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 Maybe that is not too surprising for you, but when we would have references instead of plain variables, then the situation would be different, as we will see soon.
-Actually, some other programming languages use reference semantic for entities like [strings]{.str} by default, for example in Ruby an assignment of a [string]{.str} variable to another variable does not copy the content, so that both variables still use the same data buffer --- when we then modify one variable, the content of the other changes too.
+Actually, some other programming languages use reference semantic for entities like [strings] by default, for example in Ruby an assignment of a [string] variable to another variable does not copy the content, so that both variables still use the same data buffer --- when we then modify one variable, the content of the other changes too.